 Now that you’ve learned more about the process, it might be time to locate an acclaimed Tebori tattoo artist and get one of your own.

-Remember to do research, know the history and importance of the art, and use proper aftercare habits to give your Japanese ink the love it deserves.
+Remember to do research, know the history and importance of the art, and use tattoo aftercare habits to give your Japanese ink the love it deserves.